 /bar/libexec/bootstrap/pkg_darwin.sh getting called.

-bootstrap.sh will also pass flavors as script arguments.
-The entrypoint script may use the given flavor to selectively install packages according to the flavor.
-For scripts that use external data sources (such as
+bootstrap.sh will also pass flavors as script arguments and the entrypoint script may selectively install packages according to the flavor.

 I like to make my system reproducible.
 I mostly work on iPad Pro, by using Blink.sh to remote into a workspace running FreeBSD or OpenBSD depending on the phase of the moon.
 I also work on macOS sometimes, and I like to be able to run a single command to get everything in sync.